open-AIMS/ADRIA.jl/docs/src/development/development_setup.md

 Note: compilation time to create a sysimage can be upwards of 30mins, and has to be repeated if the included packages are to be updated.

 !!! note "VS Code"
-    VS Code now has (experimental support) for generating a custom sysimage for its REPL.
+    VS Code now has (experimental) support for generating a custom sysimage for its REPL.
-    The same caveats as above apply (it has to be recreated if the project specification has changed for any reason).
+    The same caveats as above apply: the sysimage has to be recreated if the project specification has changed for any reason.

+    It is highly recommended that this sysimage be built and used.

     See: [This guide](https://www.julia-vscode.org/docs/dev/userguide/compilesysimage/)